MicrosoftDocs/windows-dev-docs/windows-apps-src/design/motion/motion-pointer.md

 ---
-Description: Use pointer animations to provide users with visual feedback when the user taps on an item.
+description: Use pointer animations to provide users with visual feedback when the user taps on an item.
 title: Pointer click animations ms.assetid: EEB10A2C-629A-4705-8468-4D019D74DDFF
 ms.date: 09/24/2020